-The Armoury provides the ultimate boxing and functional fitness experience.
+The Armoury provides the ultimate boxing and fitness experience.
 Those who can, do, and Team Armoury box.
 All of us.
 We’re not talking trainers who come to the gym to worship their beautifully buffed bodies, check their texts and sell you protein shakes.
 We’re the real deal, done the 10,000 hours and mastered the craft.
 Our Boxing Coaches and Physical Training Instructors are highly qualified, proudly distinctive and second to none.
 But it’s not about us – making you the best you can be; that’s what we’re about.

 The Boxing Coaches